 I know you’re tempted to skip that last bolded paragraph and just pick up a reloading kit from Hornady, RCBS, etc. Just remember, I warned you.

 The following chart is my breakdown of recommended kits depending on your budget.
-These are quality kits that will be WAY better than the “complete” kit for $400 you see at the sporting goods store.
-All of these kits can produce more accuracy than factory ammo, but the more you spend, the more convenient it will be to reload.
+All of these kits can produce better accuracy than factory ammo, but the more you spend, the more convenient it will be to reload.
 I’ve CAREFULLY selected items in the cheaper bundles that won’t become useless when/if you ever upgrade.

 |Reliable Starter Kit||Intermediate Kit||Pro Kit|